Grand Canyon North Rim: Plan The Perfect Visit

-- On an average year (most definitely not 2020), Grand Canyon National Park attracts approximately six million visitors.
+- On an average year, Grand Canyon National Park attracts approximately six million visitors.
 Of that six million, only roughly 600,000 visit the Grand Canyon North Rim.

 - Grand Canyon National Park is one of the largest national parks in the USA at 1.2 million acres.

 Planning a trip around the American Southwest?
 Check out my perfect two week South West road trip itinerary

 Why You Need To Visit The Grand Canyon North Rim